MichaelCade/90DaysOfDevOps/Days/day39.md

 ### Viewing the History

-We previously touched on `git log` which will provide us a comprehensive view on all commits we have made in our repository.
+We previously touched on `git log` which will provide us with a comprehensive view of all commits we have made in our repository.

 ![](Images/Day39_Git11.png)

-Each commit has its own hexadecimal string, unique to the repository.
+Each commit has its hexadecimal string, unique to the repository.
 Here you can see which branch we are working on and then also the author, date and commit message.

-We also have `git log --oneline` and this gives us a much smaller version of the hexadecimal string whcih we can use in other `diff` commands.
-We also only have the one line description or commit message.
+We also have `git log --oneline` and this gives us a much smaller version of the hexadecimal string which we can use in other `diff` commands.
+We also only have the one-line description or commit message.

 ![](Images/Day39_Git12.png)